biobakery/omnibus-and-maaslin2-rscripts-and-hmp2-data/Maaslin2.md

 In the above command, I created a variable named `r`, and assigned the value `2` to it (using the `=` operator).
 Note that the above command didn't prompt R to generate any output messages; the operation here is implicit.
-However, I can now able to call on `r` to check its stored value:
+However, I can now call on `r` to check its stored value:

 ```
 > r
 [1] 2
 ```

-Further more, I can use the variable for future operations:
+I can use stored variables for future operations:

 ```
 > 3.14 * r^2